In Love and War (1958 film): Plot

 The three men return to the Pacific front.
-Frankie initially shows cowardice and Nico slaps some sense into him.
+Frankie initially shows cowardice, and Nico slaps some sense into him.
 Later, Frankie saves Alan and is honored for his heroism.
-Alan becomes ill with dengue fever and when a wounded Japanese soldier calls out to him for help, he tries to give the Japanese soldier some water but Nico shoots the wounded soldier and reveals to Alan and the other marines that a grenade was hidden under the wounded soldier as a trap.
+He later sends the medal and the letter of recognition home where his mom stands up to his stepfather and tells him to never disrespect Frankie again.
+Alan becomes ill with dengue fever and when a wounded Japanese soldier calls out to him for help, he tries to give the Japanese soldier some water, but Nico shoots the wounded soldier and reveals to Alan and the other Marines that a grenade was hidden under the wounded soldier as a trap.
 Alan then begins to question the futility of the war.
-When an advancing enemy tank threatens the platoon, Nico singlehandedly blows up the tank, but dies from his wounds.
+When an advancing enemy tank threatens the platoon, Nico singlehandedly blows up the tank but dies from his wounds.
+Frankie, Alan, and the rest of the group are devastated, but Frankie, having greatly changed thanks to Nico, steps into Nico's role and leads the remaining soldiers forward.

-Back home, Kalai visits Sue in the hospital after she tries to commit suicide.
-Suffering from alcohol withdrawal, Sue dies during the visit.
+Back home, Andrea gives birth to a baby boy and raises him with the help of both her and Nico's family.
+Kalai continues to work at the hospital where she learns that Sue was admitted after she tried to commit suicide after being assaulted by one of her lovers.
+Kalai visits her in an attempt to provide comfort, but Sue dies of shock from severe alcohol withdrawal.
+Kalai later visits Alan's father to ask for a way to contact him.
+At first wary of her, he softens when he realizes that she truly cares for his son, and Kalai is able to get him to accept his son for who he is.

-The war ends and Alan returns to Kalai and becomes a professor at the local university.
-Frankie, now promoted to sergeant, brings Nico's last love letter home to Andrea, who has given birth to their child.
+The war ends and Alan returns and becomes a professor at the local university, with his father's blessing, and happily reunites with Kalai.
+Frankie, now promoted to sergeant, brings Nico's last love letter home to Andrea and their son who is now a young boy.
 Andrea tells Frankie, who has decided to stay in the Marines that she would like to see him again.